Chauvin gets 22 1/2 years in prison for George Floyd’s death

 Chauvin has been held since his conviction at the state’s maximum-security prison in Oak Park Heights, where he has been kept in a cell by himself for his own protection, his meals brought to him.

-The three other officers involved in Floyd’s arrest are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.
-They will also stand trial with Floyd on the federal charges.
-No date has been set for that trial.
+The three other officers are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.

-Associated Press writers Aaron Morrison, Stephen Groves, Tammy Webber and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.
+Associated Press writers Aaron Morrison and Stephen Groves and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.